Arniiiii/nvchad_config_cpp/README.md

         - [x] inline-prompts
         - [ ] autocomplete?
         - [ ] fucked up logic for mappings.
 How do they work?
 How to override them?
+        - [ ] how to select multiple buffer/files in one telescope selection?
+        - [ ] how to stay in insert mode after selection?
 - [ ] Find a good solution for .ipynb files.
     - [ ] [goerz/jupytext.vim](https://github.com/goerz/jupytext.vim) only editing, not executing.
 Though, amazing, needs jupytext installed
     - [ ] [dccsillag/magma-nvim](https//github.com/dccsillag/magma-nvim) seems to be about executing `*.py` scripts using jupyter.
 Not about executing ipynb.